jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/response.md

   that ended in effective vulnerability close.
   Consider closes performed by Machine as reattacks with time to respond = 0.
-- Compute the full resolution time for incidents reported to help@fluidattacks.com
+- Compute the reply time
+  for incidents reported to help@fluidattacks.com
 - Compute the response time
   for each vulnerability comment.